magic-YuanTian/Selective-Prompt-Anchoring/README.md

 # Selective Prompt Anchoring (SPA)

-Selective Prompt Anchoring (SPA) is a model-agnostic algorithm designed for large language models (LLMs) that provides fine-grained control over text generation.
+> **📄 Selective Prompt Anchoring (SPA) is a model-agnostic algorithm designed for large language models (LLMs) that provides fine-grained control over text generation.**
+>
-This is the official repository for the **ICML 2025** paper: [Selective Prompt Anchoring for Code Generation](https://arxiv.org/abs/2408.09121).
+> This is the official repository for the **ICML 2025** paper: [Selective Prompt Anchoring for Code Generation](https://arxiv.org/abs/2408.09121).

-## Why use SPA?
+## 🤔 Why use SPA?

 In human communication, nuanced emphasis and fine-grained implications are often conveyed through variations in volume, tone, or pauses.
 Conveying such subtleties in text-based communication with AI is challenging with plain text prompts.

-SPA enables users to assign importance, emphasis, or weights to specific parts of input text when prompting language models.
+✨ SPA enables users to assign importance, emphasis, or weights to specific parts of input text when prompting language models.
 SPA brings this capability to text-based AI communication by allowing users to "anchor" (the name is inspired by *anchoring effect* in psychology) certain words or phrases in the prompt, causing the model to pay more attention to them during generation.
 With SPA, users can flexibly steer LLMs' attention through a general, easy-to-use API.

-While we currently work on text-to-text generation and evaluating on code generation in our paper, the concept can be applied to other tasks (e.g., classification) or with other modalities (image).
+🔍 While we currently work on text-to-text generation and evaluating on code generation in our paper, the concept can be applied to other tasks (e.g., classification) or with other modalities (image).

-## Installation
+## 💻 Installation

 ```bash
 # Clone the repository